FTC & Government Regulation Compliance

 A Guide to Complying with FTC Rules for Paid Promotions on Social Media

 Your FTC Compliance Lawyer should provide unmatched counsel on internet-related advertising regulation compliance.

 A lawsuit by a government regulator, such as the FTC or a state Attorney General, can be devastating to a business.
 For this reason, we recommend the implementation of thorough preventative measures to avoid receiving government regulator attention in the first place.

 Many of the FTC’s enforcement actions relate to “unfair” or “deceptive” advertising, and to the violation of privacy rights, which are areas where we can help build an FTC-compliant marketing program, eliminating problems before they even arise.
+The help of an experienced FTC Compliance Lawyer at our firm is a great way to get there.
 Some of our work in creating compliance programs for clients has included:

 - Reviewing sales pages and so-called “sales funnels” to comply with the FTC regulations;

 - Reviewing overall business models for legal compliance and recommending shifts in business strategy to minimize legal risks;

 - Reviewing marketing copy and business models involving the dissemination of consumer records for compliance with the Fair Credit Reporting Act (FCRA);